Meet Our Team

 Provider Default Image

-Lily joined the Henry Ford Sleep Research Center as a Research Assistant in April 2023 following graduation from the University of Michigan - Ann Arbor with a B.S. in Biopsychology, Cognition, and Neuroscience (BCN) with a minor in Biochemistry.
-She contributes to multiple clinical pharmaceutical trials that aim to alleviate the burden of various sleep disorders through medication-based treatment.
-Lily enjoys reading, rock climbing, and cooking in her free time.
+Tiffany joined the Henry Ford Sleep Research Center as a Clinical Project Coordinator in May 2024, following her graduation from the University of Michigan with a B.S. in Biopsychology, Cognition, and Neuroscience (BCN).
+She is involved in various clinical pharmaceutical trials aimed at reducing the impact of sleep disorders through medication-based therapies, as well as supporting a trial focused on the treatment of postpartum depression (PPD).
+In her free time, Tiffany enjoys traveling, painting, and trying new foods.

 X